RaphaelTam/Exploratory_Data_Analysis/ReadMe.txt

 manually into a CSV file through Excel.
 Values in the categorical variables were entered manually by observing which party had the majority.

-9. us_pop.txt - downloaded .gz file from
-http://seer.cancer.gov/popdata.thru.2012/download.html. "us_pop.text" is the unzipped file
-of the downloaded file.
+Note: us_pop.txt is needed for sum_population.py.
+However, the file size at 360 MB is too large for github.
+One can download the .gz file from http://seer.cancer.gov/popdata.thru.2012/download.html.
+Unzip, name it "us_pop.text" and save it in the working directory before running sum_population.py.

-See http://seer.cancer.gov/popdata.thru.2012/popdic.html for the data dictionary.
+See http://seer.cancer.gov/popdata.thru.2012/popdic.html for the data dictionary of us_pop.txt

 References:
 http://www1.nyse.com/pdfs/nyse_chap_04.pdf